-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED) (Tables in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (CONTINUED) (TABLES IN THOUSANDS, EXCEPT SHARE AND PER SHARE DATA)

-Current assets \$ 5,400
+Current assets 3,700 4,200

-Customer relationships 3,700

-Other acquired intangibles 4,200

-Completed technology 3,700

-Goodwill 6,100
+Goodwill 6,100 400 (4,500)

-Other assets 400

-Liabilities and debt assumed (4,500)

-\$19,000
+\$19,000 ======

 The intangible assets include approximately \$0.3 million for acquired in-process technology for projects that did not have future alternative uses.
 The value of the purchased IPR&D was determined using the income approach, which discounts expected future cash flows from projects under development to their net present value.
 At the date of the acquisition, the development of these projects had not yet reached technological feasibility, and the technology in progress had no alternative future uses.
 Accordingly, these costs were expensed in the three months ended September 30, 2000.